bignacio89/learning-firebase/README.md

-Learning from documentation in firebase, and videos form Firebase Youtube and PedroTech (youtuber).
+Learning from documentation in firebase, and videos from Firebase Youtube and PedroTech (youtuber).